aws-samples/amazon-sagemaker-build-train-deploy/00_prepare_sagemaker_studio/README.md

-# Module 1: Configure Amazon SageMaker Studio
+# Module 0: Prepare Amazon SageMaker Studio

 In this module, you will open Amazon SageMaker Studio and clone this GitHub repository in your SageMaker Studio environment.